 SCOLAR recommended the setting up of a task force of teaching consultants to provide Chinese Language (including Putonghua) and English Language support services to all primary and secondary schools with a view to enhancing the professional capacity of Chinese and English panel heads and teachers to implement the curriculum reform.
 The Task Force on Language Support was formally set up in September 2004 to take forward this recommendation.

-Over the last ten years, the Task Force has nurtured a large pool of curriculum leaders and enthusiastic language teachers and developed different learning communities.
+Over the years, the Task Force has nurtured a large pool of curriculum leaders and enthusiastic language teachers and developed different learning communities.
 It is encouraging to find that the positive impact of the curriculum reform has been embedded in schools and the culture of sharing and collaboration has been thriving in the school sector.
 In the coming years, the Task Force is well-prepared to work shoulder to shoulder with language teachers to embrace the challenges and opportunities ahead.